-Hello Mamas (and Papas), are you one of those asking, “how to celebrate Christ-centered Christmas as Catholics with small kids”?
+Hello Mamas (and Papas), are you one of those asking, “how to celebrate Christ-centered Christmas as Catholics with little kids”?
 Here are 9 ways based on my family’s practices and experience.

-How to Celebrate a Christ-centered Christmas as Catholics with Small Kids
+How to Celebrate a Christ-centered Christmas as Catholics with Little Kids

 Celebrating a Christ-centered Christmas as Catholics is a must and it can be more fun and interesting with small kids.
 Start by explaining to them that Jesus is the reason for the season, observe and celebrate Advent, and make sure to display a nativity set in your home.
-Moreover, read them the story of the birth of Jesus, listen to Christ-centered Christmas songs, bake a cake and prepare a birthday party for the birthday celebrant – Jesus.
-Lastly, attend the Christmas mass together and prepare spiritually.
+Moreover, read them the story of the birth of Jesus, listen to Christ-centered Christmas carols, bake a cake and prepare a birthday party for the birthday celebrant – Jesus.
+Attend the Christmas mass together, prepare spiritually, and celebrate the other feast days of December.
+Also, go to Christmas events, prepare the gifts, and do some Christmas crafts with the kids.

 1. Explain to them that Jesus is the reason for the season.